kk8825/Whatsup-Development/README.md

 # Whatsup-Development
-This is the chat application
+This is the online chat application